pprunty/pprunty.github.io/posts/--09-lotto.md

 Feeling lucky?
 You'd better be if you play the lottery.
 The odds, to put it plainly, are not in your favour.

+According to my ehm, \*fixes glasses\*, calculations, the probability of winning the Powerball jackpot — which means matching 5 numbers plus the powerball from a selection of 69 numbers, is one in 292 million.

+[equation here]

+To put that in perspective, there's a higher chance that Margot Robbie will call over to your house in the next 5 minutes for a game of Call of Duty (disclaimer: I don't have the calculations on hand for that one).

+## Powerball Time (The Stupid Way)

+Let's play us some lotto!

+Well, actually, I don't want to pay to play the lotto...

+Let's make our machine slave simulate playing the lotto instead (_hooray!_).

+Let's start by playing how most people play: purchase a single ticket for 3 bucks, watch the draw on ___ night, check the ticket to see if they match, repeat.

+That means each time we play, we have a one in 292 million chance in winning.
+That's not great odds right?
+But my machine is an addict, and knows if she stops playing her numbers will come up, so she keeps playing.

+Now, you might be thinking if you're a tech guy or gal, "this could take an _infinite_ time to run".
+And yes, you're right, it could.
+I wrote the code in C++ and used multithreading (8 threads) to speed it up.
+I got genuinely worried about my machine, she got so hot.
+But she's an addict.

+_"Please_ don't die on me sweaty."
+I whispered and it didn't.

+But after _18_ hours, I pulled the plug.
+I couldn't stand seeing her that way.

+Turns out the lotto is hard.

+## Powerball Time (The Better Way, If You're Rich)

+Let's shake things up a little.

+In an imaginary world, where we have unlimited money, let's purchase an infinite number of lotto tickets until we purchase the ticket whose numbers match the 6 winning numbers.

+[//]: # ([//]: # &#40;This is akin to a traditional lotto syndicate, &#41;)
+[//]: # (but now, my machine is a lone-wolf, and she doesn't like sharing.)

+[//]: # (where the six winning lotto numbers are fixed.
+Let's play the lotto an infinite number of)

+[//]: # (times until we match the winning tickets' numbers.)

+The probability of winning the lotto is one in 292 million, we can do some quick-math to determine that on average, we can expect to play 292 million times before we match the winning numbers.

+[equation here]

+But who knows, maybe the machine will get lucky, and we'll win with only couple hundred tickets bought and a lot of profit in the bank?

+Let's set some ground rules: we'll only play the Powerball if the jackpot is $1bn, that way we have a considerable jackpot to offset the cost of the tickets bought.

+Here are the results for 10 simulations, in ascending order from the smallest number of tickets bought to the largest:

+simulation_id, winning_lotto_numbers, num_of_tickets_bought, probability_of_winning_at_time_of_winning, cost_per_ticket, total_tickets_cost
+1. [1,12,17,50,51,64], 272m, 0.99, $3, $992m

+OK - so it looks like we got lucky!

+We're onto something here ladies and gentlemen.

+## Powerball Time (The Best Way)

+Sometimes the jackpot reaches a limit and the Powerball and other national lotteries alike (cough, cough, The Illuminati) 'guarantee' a winner (i.e if nobody matches the six numbers, the prize will be split amongst those who matched 5 numbers, or 4 numbers and so on).

+This is when you see stock market traders do a big syndicate and give the junior trader their credit cards to go down to the local convenient store to buy them $10,000 worth of lotto tickets.

+So, how does that work?

+Instead of buying an infinite number of lotto tickets ourselves, which in hindsight was pretty silly, let's join forces and play together!

+For the last record powerball jackpot, 9189382 numbers were bought, so we can simulate how many times on average we would expect to see 5 numbers be matches minus the number of tickets where we matched 5 numbers.

+## Extra Fun Fact

+One of my friends was a trader and did a syndicate within his company.
+The jackpot was won by somebody else, he was baffled as they had reduced their odds considerably given the number of tickets they had bought, turned out the winning lotto ticket looked like this:

+OK, entry fee is $10,000.
+If there's 100 of us in the company, then that's $1m, or 333,333 tickets we can buy.

+Before, we said the probability of winning the lotto is one in 292 million.
+Now, it's one in 87,660 or 0.00114065%

+Let's play

 To test this out, I wrote some code to simulate playing the Powerball Lotto an infinite number of times until I won.
 I ran this code 5 times, and here were the results, ordered in ascending order of ...